0nelight/macOS-Disable-RAM-Areas/README.md

 # EFI-Script to disable a defective memory area before booting macOS
 Tested on MacBook Pro Late 2013 on MacOS Big Sur.

-You can use Tools like **Refind** to execute this script before booting MacOS.
+You can use Tools like **Refind** to execute the compiled script before booting MacOS.

 ToDos:
  - Testing with newer devices and newer macOs Versions